 The UE shall return RES* to the SEAF in a NAS message Auth-Resp.

 9. The SEAF shall then compute HRES* from RES* according to Annex A, and the SEAF shall compare HRES* and HXRES*.
 If they coincide, the SEAF shall consider the authentication successful.
 If not, the SEAF proceed as described in sub-clause 6.1.3.2.2.
+If the UE is not reached, and the RES* is never received by the SEAF, the SEAF shall consider authentication as failed, and indicate a failure to the AUSF.

 10. The SEAF shall send RES*, as received from the UE, in a Nausf_UEAuthentication_Authenticate Request message (containing the SUPI or SUCI and the serving network name) to the AUSF.